AaltoML/mobile-cv-suite/README.md

-A Computer Vision resarch library for mobile phones.
+A Computer Vision research library for mobile phones.
 A collection of Open Source libraries that are important building blocks required to test new algorithms on mobile & embedded devices.